 Impact on OCTA: This bill directly affects OCTA's procurement process.
 Local governments and agencies can experience contracting issues because of Government Code Section 1090 when searching to partner with an independent contractor on projects.
 Specifically, consultants who have been hired by OCTA for one part of a project may have been found to have a conflict that prohibits them from working on a future phase of that same project.
-This bill changes that prohibition and would allow an independent contractor who performs one phase of a project to enter into a subsequent contract for a future phase of the same project if certain criteria are met.
+This bill changes that prohibition and would allow an independent contract for a future phase of the same project if certain criteria are met.

 AB 338 (Aguiar-Curry, D-Davis): Fuel reduction work.
-(Chapter 428, Statutes of 2023)